Illustrated circles of different colours

 What we learned

-Drawing on our findings from conversations and workshop discussions with researchers and project team members involved in co-produced research, we have created a checklist of practical considerations for researchers, academic institutions and funders engaging in co-produced research:
+• Drawing on our findings from conversations and workshop discussions with researchers and project team members involved in co-produced research, we created an illustrated checklist of practical considerations for researchers, academic institutions and funders engaging in co-produced research.

 Co-investigators associated with TUKFS projects